countvajhula/mantra/README.rst

 No Input?
 ~~~~~~~~~

-If you ever write a parser that has an unhandled error in it, Emacs will disable the corresponding listener (in this case, Mantra) on the command loop so that Emacs remains functional.
-At this point, Mantra parsers will no longer be notified of any activity on the command loop.
-You might see a sign this has happened in the Messages buffer:
+If you ever write a parser that has an unhandled error in it, the underlying pub/sub broker will unsubscribe the corresponding subscriber.
+At this point, your parser will no longer be notified of any activity on the command loop.
+You would see a sign this has happened in the Messages buffer:

 .. code-block:: elisp

+  Error in subscriber my-subscriber on receiving notice [13] on topic mantra-key-sequences:
-  Error in post-command-hook (mantra-post-command-listener): (invalid-function [13])
+  (invalid-function [13])
+  They have been unsubscribed.
+Please fix the error and resubscribe.

-After fixing the problem, you can reinstate mantra listening on the command loop by calling:
+After fixing the problem, you can resubscribe, for example:

 .. code-block:: elisp

-  (mantra-connect)
+  (pubsub-subscribe "my-key-sequences"
+                    "my-subscriber"
+                    (lambda (parsed-keys)
+                      (print (key-description parsed-keys))))

 Avoiding Memory Leaks
 ~~~~~~~~~~~~~~~~~~~~~